OutUK’s Adrian Gillan discovers the true meaning of Lapland in Helsinki

 you’d expect when it comes to sex and sexuality, beneath a cool veneer.

-Photo by Hannu Bask.
+Photo: Hannu Bask.

-both sexes and all ages.
-But the main Helsinki HQ (Home for Queers) is a grid of
+the much loved Fairytale, but the main Helsinki HQ (Home for Queers) is a grid of

 roads just south west of the railway station – a clutch of boutiques, eateries,

 Find your strength in the very stylish but mixed crowd Vatican Bar on Simonkatu.

 Then, if you're after something older, head straight for the discreetly tucked away